Restore Population Growth

 - Until the transition to Fair Tax is complete, allow for taxation on split incomes for single-income couples, (as has already been done with pensions), thereby reducing the taxes to be paid by single-income families.

 - Advocate ‘Adoption over Abortion’.
 Set up an efficient adoption system so that every baby is a wanted baby.
 Ensure legal costs and government bureaucracy are not a major barrier preventing families from adopting.
 This will facilitate the ability of heterosexual married couples to adopt Canadian-born children.
 Canadian couples who are emotionally and financially stable and who wish to contribute through helping to nurture and raise the next generation should be helped, not hindered, in their efforts.

 - The CHP will work with provinces to reinforce the primary role of parents, both adoptive and natural parents and to limit the intrusions of social workers into the homes of Canadians.
 It is the goal of CHP Canada to eliminate the unnecessary separation of children from their biological parents and to restore families when possible and practical

 - Enshrine legal protections for the unborn.

-Allowing one parent to stay at home to manage the children’s school, sports and social activities diminishes the stress experienced by parents trying to cope with two fulltime work schedules as well as childcare and other family responsibilities.
+- Facilitate one parent to stay at home to manage the children’s school, sports and social activities diminishes the stress experienced by parents trying to cope with two full-time work schedules as well as childcare and other family responsibilities.